Landlord Insurance Salem Oregon: What Property Owners Need (2026)

 What a Landlord Policy Actually Covers

-The structure
+The Structure

-In Salem and across the Willamette Valley, that means winter ice storms, wind damage, and burst pipes.
-In other words, the kind of damage that shows up every January when temperatures drop below freezing for a week straight.
 On top of that, if your rental sits in a part of Marion County with wildfire exposure, that matters even more.
-Oregon’s SB 1540 (a 2022 wildfire safety law) created new pathways for property owners to qualify for wildfire mitigation discounts.
+Oregon’s SB 1540 (a 2022 wildfire safety law) created new pathways for property owners.
+Specifically, you can qualify for wildfire mitigation discounts.
 And rental dwellings are included.

-Your liability as the landlord
+Your Liability as the Landlord

-A lot of people don’t realize this, but landlord insurance can replace rent you’re not collecting when a covered loss makes the unit unlivable.
 For example, say a kitchen fire guts the unit.
 Your tenant moves out.
 Repairs take three months.
 And you’re collecting nothing the whole time.

 What It Won’t Cover (And What to Do About It)